-When an account becomes seriously past due, the creditor may decide to turn the account over to an internal collection department or sell the debt to a collection agency.
+When an account becomes seriously past due, the creditor may decide to turn the account over to an internal collection department, sell the debt to a third party, or refer the account to a collection agency.
 Once an account is sold to a collection agency, the collection account can then be reported as a separate account on your credit report.
 Collection accounts have a significant negative impact on your credit scores.

 Collections can appear from unsecured accounts, such as credit cards and personal loans.
-In contrast, secured loans, such as mortgages or auto loans, that default would involve foreclosure and repossession, respectively.
-Auto loans can end up in collections also, even if they are repossessed.
-The amount they are sold for at auction may be less than the full amount owed, and the remaining amount can still be sent to collections.
+Defaulting on a secured loan could involve foreclosure or repossession.
+Auto loans can still end up in collections, even if they are repossessed.
+Repossessed cars are often sold at auctions, and if the car is sold for less than the amount that is still owed on the car, the remaining balance can still be sent to collections.

 Collections can be removed from credit reports in only two ways: